RTEMS/rtems-docs/c-user/configuring_a_system.rst

     provided.

 NOTES:
-    This has no impact unless RTEMS was configured and built using the ``--enable-multiprocessing`` option.
+    This has no impact unless RTEMS was built with the ``--enable-multiprocessing`` build configuration option.

 .. index:: CONFIGURE_MP_NODE_NUMBER